'I'll lose my family.' A husband's dread during an abortion ordeal in Oklahoma

 The physician who treated her that day was Dr. Shelly Tien.
 "I remember that she is a lovely, sweet patient with great sadness because this was a desired pregnancy," she says.
 "She was navigating the loss of a very much wanted child, the complexities of a rather rare medical diagnosis, and then also the insult of not being able to be cared for by her own physician in her own home and familiar surroundings."

-Jaci was put under general anesthesia for the D&C procedure.
+Jaci was sedated for the D&C procedure.
 She also had an intrauterine birth control device placed, since it's very dangerous to get pregnant in the months after a molar pregnancy.

 After the staff made sure she was stable enough to leave, she went back out to the car where Dustin and her mother-in-law were waiting.
 As they drove past the front of the clinic, they covered Jaci's face with a blanket so she wouldn't see or hear the anti-abortion protesters.
 "My husband still has nightmares about it," Jaci says.